 From career breakthroughs to professional milestones, explore how Stevie Nicks made an impact.

 After the success of the Rumours album and tour in 1977 to 1978, Fleetwood Mac began recording their third album with Nicks and Buckingham, Tusk, in the spring of 1978.
+By this time, Nicks had amassed a large backlog of songs that she had been unable to record with Fleetwood Mac.

 After the success of the Rumours album and tour in 1977 to 1978, Fleetwood Mac began recording their third album with Nicks and Buckingham, Tusk, in the spring of 1978.
+By this time, Nicks had amassed a large backlog of songs that she had been unable to record with Fleetwood Mac.

 In 1978, Stevie Nicks, as a member of Fleetwood Mac, won the Grammy Award for Album of the Year for Rumours.

-On October 19, 1979, Fleetwood Mac released the album Tusk.
+On October 19, 1979, Fleetwood Mac released the album Tusk, their third album with Nicks and Buckingham.

 In 1979, Stevie Nicks recorded the hit duet "Gold" with John Stewart.

-In November 1981, Stevie Nicks embarked on her White Winged Dove tour, which she had to cut short to record Mirage.
+In November 1981, Nicks embarked on her White Winged Dove tour, which she had to cut short to record Mirage.

-During 1981, Stevie Nicks made occasional guest appearances with Tom Petty and the Heartbreakers on their Hard Promises tour.
+During 1981, Nicks made occasional guest appearances with Tom Petty and the Heartbreakers on their Hard Promises tour.

-From June 1983 to November 1983, Stevie Nicks toured the U.S. after her performance at the US Festival.
+From June 1983 to November 1983, Nicks toured the U.S.

 In 2003, Stevie Nicks received the Grammy Hall of Fame Award.